frederic-perez/AmE-dictionary/data/idioms.md

 __pull (oneself) together__ :two: Calm down.
 __pull a face (at someone)__ To make a grimacing or humorously distorted facial expression (at someone). _Young lady, don’t you pull a face at me!
 You will eat your broccoli or you won’t have any dessert._ _The teacher scolded Jimmy for pulling faces at her from the back of class._
 __pull a prank (on someone)__ To carry out a trick, deception, or practical joke (against someone). _It turns out that the supposed alien visitors that people had been seeing were just a bunch of teenagers pulling a prank on the town._ _I’ve got a great plan to pull a prank on the school for April Fools’ Day._
-__pull a U-ie__ To make a U-turn.
+__pull a U-ie__ :two: To make a U-turn.
 Primarily heard in US, Australia.
 __pull an all-nighter__ :two: To remain awake all night long, especially so as to study or to complete something. _I was a bit of a procrastinator in college, so I tended to pull a lot of all-nighters._
 __pull over__ _On that summer road trip, we pulled over every night to get out and stretch._
 __pull rank__ _He pulled rank and told the pilot to shut up._